unfoldingWord/uw-content-validation/src/core/yaml-text-check.md

 // You can choose any of the above texts here
 //  (to demonstrate differing results) const chosenText = textG2;
-const chosenName = 'textG2';
+const chosenTextName = 'textG2';

-const rawResults = checkYAMLText(chosenName, chosenText, 'in YAML data that was supplied');
+const rawResults = checkYAMLText(chosenTextName, chosenText, 'in YAML data that was supplied');

 <>
 <b>YAML contents</b>: <RenderLines text={chosenText} />